 No one enjoys losing money on ad spend.
-So when it comes to advertising your senior living facility, you naturally want to make sure that every dollar you spend results in inquiries, tours, and ultimately new members in your community.
+So when it comes to advertising your senior living facility, you naturally want to make sure that every dollar results in inquiries, tours, and ultimately new members in your community.

 Make sure your website is accessible